arjun-namdeo/MyPython/README.md

 # MyPython
 ## My pythonic tool set for day-to-day life.

-This module consists of many day to day life methods which comes handy when working on any project
+This package consists of many day to day life module/methods which comes handy when working on any project.